nickcharlton/site/_posts/2024-01-31-software-development-bibliography.md

 write them down.

 I've sorted them into the order I'd recommend reading them, but each section is a different theme.
-Whilst, I'd recommend reading them all, I'd expect it take you at least a decade.
+Whilst I'd recommend reading them all, I'd expect it take you at least a decade and to find yourself jumping around themes as the context comes to you, or the interest strikes.
 They're books for a deep career and not one to speed-run your way through.

 As and when I discover more, I'll come back to this list and update it.